silverstripe/silverstripe-saml/docs/en/developer.md

 ### User groups mapping

 By default, any new users logged in using SSO will not have any groups assigned to them.
-If you want them to have want to bring over the groups from the Provider via claims field, you could enable it via
+User groups can be enabled via

 ```yml
 SilverStripe\SAML\Services\SAMLConfiguration: